ANA cancels 177 more flights with 787 jet grounded

 Any schedule changes for flights slated for January 26 have yet to be decided, JAL added in a statement.

-U.S. and Japanese aviation safety officials investigating the Dreamliner's recent battery-related incidents on Monday visited the Kyoto headquarters of GS Yuasa (6674.T), the firm that makes batteries for the 787, seeking clues into why one of the planes made an emergency landing last week.
+U.S. and Japanese aviation safety officials investigating the Dreamliner's recent battery-related incidents on Monday visited the Kyoto headquarters of GS Yuasa, the firm that makes batteries for the 787, seeking clues into why one of the planes made an emergency landing last week.

 (Reporting by James Topham; Editing by Ken Wills and Ian Geoghegan)